 Arran Bruce is about to be disinherited in favor of his sister.
 He's only got one opportunity to be rid of her, and if he's going to do it, he'll have to do it right: find a murder weapon with which to do the deed, plant suitable evidence to cast suspicion on someone else, drum up enough gossip to point the police in the right direction, and do it all well enough that no one can point to him as the suspect.
 Unfortunately for him, that means dealing with the family he hates, in the home he gladly left long ago.

 It's a very short, fairly simple game that focuses mainly on structuring a "whodunnit" style mystery in reverse, with ample replay value depending on who the player tries to frame (and whether or not they succeed) and the limited number of conversations available in each playthrough.
-It's available on Steam.
+It's available on Steam, released on November 23, 2015.

-A prequel has also been released, featuring the Bruce family across three different eras: a 15th century English castle, a wild west frontier saloon, and the Dunshiel House fifty years prior to the events of the original game.
+A prequel was released in 2016, featuring the Bruce family across three different eras: a 15th century English castle, a wild west frontier saloon, and the Dunshiel House fifty years prior to the events of the original game.
+There was also a sequel released in 2020; while sharing some elements, its plot is disconnected from the Bruce family, instead telling the tale of a Bedlam House survivor seeking revenge against the doctor that tortured him.

 This game contains examples of the following tropes...